18F/handbook/_pages/policies/authority-to-operate.md

 ## Policy activation

 This policy is put into effect by this policy being digitally signed by the Acting TTS Infrastructure Director and committed into this Handbook.
-All digital signatures must submitted by signing the entire content of this policy with PGP or exporting the content to a PDF and signing with your GSA PIV card.
+All digital signatures must be submitted by signing the entire content of this policy with PGP or exporting the content to a PDF and signing with your GSA PIV card.

 ---